landonviator/viatordsp/README.md

 <br><br>Here is a plugin using those stylized components.
 ![Pic](https://github.com/landonviator/viatordsp/blob/main/Assets/btclipper.png)

-## Setup
+## Installation
+Clone the repo viatordsp or download it as a zip.
+Cloning it would be better, since when there is an update, you simply pull the changes without needing to doanload another version of the zip file.
-Just include the viator_modules folder in the Projucer's module window and you're all set!
+Just include the viator_modules folder in the Projucer's module window like the inamge below and you're all set!

 ## Use
 To use viatordsp, there are three namespace: